 How Much Should I Charge for Rent?

 When you’re trying to determine how much rent to charge, there are a number of things you’ll need to think about.
 A good first step is figuring out what your home’s currently worth in the market.
-That amount could be different from the price you originally paid for your home.
+That amount could be different from the original price of your home.

 You could use a website like Zillow to estimate your home’s value.
 But it might be best to find a home appraiser who can give you a more accurate assessment of what it’s actually worth, based on the condition of the home, local home sale prices and where the home is located.